-The Community Trust Endowment Funds Graduate Fellowship is a one-semester award valued at $6,250, available only to Doctoral students in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology).
+The Community Trust Endowment Funds Graduate Fellowship is a one-semester award valued at $6,500 (effective Fall 2015), available only to Doctoral students in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology).
 The Terms of Reference for these awards are the same as regular GF's, but they are limited only to Doctoral students.

-Interested applicants should read the Terms of Reference to ensure they are eligible.
+Interested applicants should read the Terms of Reference below to ensure they are eligible.

-Eligible applicants should apply using the Application for a CTEF Graduate Fellowship in Humanities form.
+Eligible applicants should apply using the Graduate Award, Application and Adjudication System (GA3).
 The completed form and all post-secondary transcripts must be received by the Graduate Program Chair in the Department of intended enrollment.

 Terms of Reference

-- The CTEF Graduate Fellowship (GF) is a merit based award valued at $6,250.
+- The CTEF Graduate Fellowship (GF) is a merit based award valued at $6,500 (effective Fall 2015).
 CTEF GFs cannot be divided or split like regular GFs.

-- To be eligible to hold a CTEF GF, a person must be registered as a full-time, regular (not "onleave") Doctoral student in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology) and must normally have a first-class (≥ 3.50) grade point average.
+- To be eligible to hold a CTEF GF, a student must be registered as a full-time, regular (not "onleave") in a Doctoral program in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology) and must normally have a first-class (≥ 3.50) grade point average.
 In exceptional cases, other evidence of outstanding ability may outweigh this criterion.
 In programs where fees are assessed on a per-credit basis, students must be taking at least six credits to be eligible to hold a CTEF Graduate Fellowship.

 - Academic merit is the primary criterion for ranking eligible applicants; departments will advise all applicants in advance if additional criteria will be used.
 Academic merit is based on grades, research ability, and progress in the graduate program.